marmelab/react-admin/docs/DataProviders.md

 - it grabs the Cloudinary signature to allow the autentication in the request;
 - it creates a new `FormData` object with the file received from the form;
 - it sends this file to the Cloudinary API;
-- it hydrates the `params.picture` object with the data sent by Cloudinary;
+- it populates the `params.picture` object with the data sent by Cloudinary;
 - it returns the `params` object to allow the parent `dataProvider` to carry out its processes.

 An example is worth a thousand words: